ISP Tracking Still Happens — Even When You Think It Doesn’t

 Think of your ISP like your mail carrier.
-It’s their job to deliver your letters and magazines.
-They deliver your packages.
-Our website, similarly, is sending you a package containing this reply, displaying the text and images on the site.
+It’s their job to deliver your letters, magazines, and packages.
+Our website, similarly, is sending you a letter containing this reply, displaying the text and images on the site.
 You pay the mail carrier for sending and receiving your packages.
-If you pay a higher amount, you get packages within two-days or overnight.
+If you spend a higher amount, you get packages within two days, or overnight.
 The more you pay, the faster packages move.

 HTTPS encrypts the package’s contents.
 Your carrier can’t see what’s inside the boxes or envelopes.
 You might compare it to using security envelopes when mailing sensitive information.
 However, your carrier still needs to know that it’s coming from you and going to the recipient.
-You can’t encrypt this information or it will end up in the unknown bin.
-Your carrier is able to track who you are exchanging packages with, whether it’s our website, Facebook, your bank site or Netflix.
+You can’t encrypt this information, or it will end up in the unknown bin.
+This means your carrier is able to track who you’re exchanging packages with, whether it’s this blog, Facebook, your bank website, or Netflix.

 The short answer is that your ISP doesn’t necessarily look at the contents of your download, but they do see where you are downloading from and the size of the download — and they can draw a lot of conclusions from there.

 In general, Internet Service Providers don’t care so much about what you’re downloading — instead, they care how much bandwidth you're using up, and whether or not it’s impacting their other users.
 For that reason, many ISPs will slow down your connection if they see you're using something that takes a lot of bandwidth.
 They don't necessarily look at the contents of your downloads, but they will check the kind of traffic that is using bandwidth.
 They will know how much of your bandwidth goes to email, video chat, streaming, gaming, etc. But ultimately all they care about is whether or not you’re slowing down their network.